secagalih/animesearch/PROMPTS.md

 - All state management now handled by Redux
 - Removed useState hooks in favor of Redux selectors
 - Consistent pattern across search and detail pages
-- Added `hasSearched` state to Redux for better empty state handling

 ---